 Summary: Course Hero is one of the most flexible tutoring platforms that exists, as instead of one-on-one tutoring sessions, you’re being paid to respond in detail to students’ questions.
 The platform’s clientele consists primarily of college students, which is why tutors with advanced-level expertise in college material do well on the platform.

 On average, you’ll earn $3 per question that you answer satisfactorily.
 Since the first person to answer often gets rewarded, speed is a factor when it comes to making money.

 - Qualifications: No formal qualifications are required.
 However, Course Hero requires sharing proof of credentials or expertise in a given subject.

 - Average hourly wage: $12 to $20 per hour.
 Course Hero claims their top-tier tutors earn an average or $1,500 per month.

 - Glassdoor rating: 4.0 — 82% would recommend Course Hero to a friend.

 Summary: Tutor.com launched in 1998, and since then it has facilitated more than 14 million one-on-one sessions.
 You’ll be able to set a schedule every week, set availability for appointments, or just log on whenever you’re free so you can pick up sessions on-demand.

-If you want to speed up how quickly your application is reviewed or accepted, you can take a competency exam in one of the most in-demand subjects.
+If you want to speed up how quickly your application is reviewed, you can take a competency exam in one of the most in-demand subjects.
 Some of the more sought-after subjects include foreign languages, math, literature, accounting and nursing.

-- Qualifications: To work with Tutor.com, you have to live in the U.S. or Canada and meet the tech requirements.
+- Qualifications: To work with Tutor.com, you have to live in the United States or Canada and meet the technology requirements.
 You must be available for at least five hours per week and be an expert in your subject.
 You must also be at least a college sophomore or have a degree from an accredited university.

 - Average hourly wage: $11.